 Billing Medicare or Medicaid individually is confusing enough, but when you put them together, the complexities expand exponentially.
 For example, it is essential that you bill the correct plan first, and know which of your normal processes, like collecting copays, can actually send up alarm bells for federal and state auditors.

-Here are just a few of the easy-to-implement dual-eligible compliance strategies you’ll receive by attending this upcoming 60-minute online training session:
+Here are just a few of the easy-to-implement dual-eligible compliance strategies you’ll receive by attending this 60-minute online training session:

 - Correctly determine primary coverage (Medicare vs Medicaid), every time